What Is TenX?

-There are a few other companies attempting to build cryptocurrency debit card systems as well including Token, Monaco, and Centra.
+There are a few other companies attempting to build cryptocurrency card systems including Token and Monaco (recently re-branded to Crypto).
 Each card has a different reward structure benefitting different types of use-cases.
-TenX is unique in that it’s the only one being built using the COMIT network and COMIT cross-channel payments.
+TenX is unique in that it’s the only one using the COMIT network and COMIT cross-channel payments.

-In my opinion, there doesn’t need to be a single winner in the crypto card space.
-Just as we have multiple credit and debit card options in the traditional finance system, there’s room for multiple options in the crypto with different pros and cons tailored to the different types of spenders.
+Just as we have multiple credit and debit card options in the traditional finance system, there’s room for multiple options in the crypto space with different pros and cons tailored to the different types of spenders.

-An additional 29% (or ~59.5 million) will enter the market over the next 4 years to fund community initiatives, business development, and academic research to further enhance the product.
+An additional 29 percent (or ~59.5 million) will enter the market over the next 4 years to fund community initiatives, business development, and academic research to further enhance the product.

-Of the last 20%, half will be reserved as an asset in the company while the other half will be used to compensate the TenX founders and employees over a 4 year vesting period.
+Of the last 20 percent, half will be reserved as an asset in the company while the other half will be used to compensate the TenX founders and employees over a 4 year vesting period.

 No more tokens will be created beyond these.

-The TenX PAY token spiked to an all-time high of $5.60 (0.00147972 BTC) in August of this year.
+The TenX PAY token spiked to an all-time high of $5.60 (0.00147972 BTC) in August 2017.
 The dramatic rise in price was caused by the issuance of a large batch of debit cards as well as the PAY token finally being listed on Yunbi – one of the largest China-based crypto exchanges.

-You can check out CoinMarketCap for a complete list of the exchanges that PAY is available on.
+You can check out CoinMarketCap for a complete list of the exchanges on which PAY is available.